Kid Icarus: Of Myths and Monsters: Reception

 The game has been met with generally favorable reviews.
 A writer of the UK publication Nintendo Magazine System awarded it a score of 71 percent, and described it as a "fairly jolly adaptation of the NES platform game [that] provides the fun, but is now getting rather long in the tooth".
 Joystiq's JC Fletcher said that it "advances significantly beyond its predecessor", yet "remains unquestionably Kid Icarus, the same weird game about shooting snakes falling out of inverted clay pots".
 A GamePro reviewer with the pseudonym "The Great McGillicuty" found the game's controls to be precise and accurate, and gave its gameplay the magazine's maximum score of five points.
 He said that the "music sets the mood", and that the graphics were fine in black and white, due to its large sprites and detailed backgrounds.
 IGN editor Audrey Drake called the game an "awesome sequel" because of its improvements over the gameplay of the original Kid Icarus.
 Although she found it to be "not as punishing ... and, perhaps, not as memorable" as the NES game, she thought that Of Myths and Monsters was "a solid title that has undeservedly been all-but-forgotten".
 GameZone's David Sanchez believed that it "faithfully captured the magic of the first game", and demanded a downloadable re-release for the Nintendo 3DS handheld console.
 Of Myths and Monsters is 18th in Nintendo Power's list of the 20 best Game Boy games.
 It remained the last installment in the Kid Icarus series for 21 years, until the 2012 third-person shooter Kid Icarus: Uprising for the Nintendo 3DS.
-The 3DS Virtual Console re-release was scored 8/10 in a NintendoLife review.
+The 3DS Virtual Console re-release was scored 8/10 in a Nintendo Life review.